FAQ PAGE

 How Do I work with EPROM's?

-Most GM ECM's use 2732, 27128, or 27256 EPROM's.
-Most any part number variation is ok, the processors are relatively slow, so don't buy fast chips.
+Most GM ECM's use 2732, 27C128, 27C256 or 27C512 EPROM's.
+Most any part number variation is ok, the processors are relatively slow, so you don't need to buy fast chips.
 (See our EPROM Pin out page for further information.)

 Some sources of EPROM's and Programming equipment are listed on our Links page.

-How Do I work with PCM's with Flash PROM's
+How Do I work with PCM's with Flash Memory

 Back to Top